What is Jewellery Commissioning?

 Other jewellery commissioning information

-- Commissioning works best when the client already has an idea of what they want and can verbalise the elements they would like to use from my style.
+- Jewellery commissioning works best when the client already has an idea of what they want and can verbalise the elements they would like to use from my style.

-- Commissioning does not mean asking me to make another person or companies design.
+- Jewellery commissioning does not mean asking me to make another person or companies design.

 - Please do not ask me to quote for making a piece of jewellery that is based upon another jewellers style.
 This will not be considered under any circumstances.